 Musician & guitarist of Echo & The Bunnymen – Will Sergeant.
 Will reflects on where his love for music and style came from and how his visits to Liverpool music venue, Eric’s inspired him to create his own unique sounds leading him onto achieving global success with Echo & The Bunnymen.

-Author & award winning journalist – Brian Reade.
+Author and award-winning journalist – Brian Reade.
 Brian speaks openly about the bigger moments as his journey through journalism began to unfold.
 Poignant memories for Brian include his involvement in campaigning for the Hillsborough disaster and once spending the day with sporting legend, Muhammad Ali.

 Co-founder of Doc Society (formerly Brit Doc) – Beadie Finzi.
 As Beadie discovered her passion for filmmaking, we hear how her career started and where the dream of The Doc Society first began.

 Radio & TV presenter – Janice Long.
 Janice takes a trip down memory lane as she reflects on growing up in Liverpool.
 Starting off her media career in the studios of BBC Radio Merseyside, we hear how this path then led Janice to become one of the first female broadcasters on BBC Radio One.